-Students choose from the following woodwind instruments: oboe, bassoon, clarinet, and flute.
+Students choose from the following woodwind instruments: oboe, bassoon, clarinet and flute.
 Students who desire to play the saxophone begin on the clarinet; and auditions are held in January for a few students who wish to switch to saxophone and/or bass clarinet.
-Oboe, bassoon, and bass clarinets are available to rent from the school.
+Oboe, bassoon and bass clarinets are available to rent from the school.
 Students that desire to play oboe or bassoon are highly encouraged to take private lessons.
 The rental fee is paid during registration in the fall.
 Students will learn basic musicianship skills and theory concepts such as major scales and basic note & rest values.
 All beginning students participate in the Christmas & Spring Concerts.
 There is a lab fee for this class.
 This is a full year course.
-Summer band will take place for three weeks in mid July - mid August.
+Summer band camp takes place late July - Mid August.

-Music Exploration (2316) Semester
+Music Exploration/Beginning Choir (2316) Semester

-Music Exploration includes concepts and skills to integrate music into everyday life.
-Study will include explorations in creating and composition, experiments with singing, playing (chimes and ukulele), reading music notation, development of analytical and evaluative skills in music listening, and investigations of various purposes of music.
-Students will be exploring musical concepts like note values, pitch, rhythm, and music history (instruments, composers, and musical time periods).
-In addition to investigating music's history, culture and connection to the community, students will begin applying their skills by participating in 2 choir concerts during the semester (1 each term).
+Music Exploration is a choral singing class combined with general music.
+Students spend their time in this semester course exploring musical concepts like note values, pitch, rhythm, and music history (instruments, composers, and musical time periods).
+In addition to investigating music's history, culture and connection to the community around them, students begin applying their skills by learning to read and perform choral music and perform in a bell choir.
+Students in this course get to be a part of two choir concerts, one at the end of each term.
 There is a lab fee for this class.